psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 Those from outside the EU/EFTA moving to Austria will need to apply for a respective work permit or residence permit to stay in the country.
 For more information regarding Immigration rule & registration &nbsp;requirement I recommend to ask best law firm in Vienna, http://www.oberhammer.co.at/en.

+**Secondly get the holy Meldezettel**

+The townhall registration document known as the Meldezettel is your proof of existence in the city.
+Please remember this must be completed within 3 days as of arrivial and vise versa when you leave Austria permanently.
+This is also applicable if you change your address from one place to other.&nbsp;

+Without it, you don’t exist in Austria as you need it to apply for everything, from a library card, Bank account to getting your social security number.
+It’s simple to get, and you’ll find more info https://www.wien.gv.at

 #### 2. Where to live and how to find best accommodation

 #### &nbsp;